open-mmlab/mmocr/docs/en/user_guides/useful_tools.md

 </div>

-Based on this tool, users can easily verify if the annotation of a custom dataset is correct; Also, you can verify if the data augmentation strategies are running as you expected by modifying `train_pipeline` in the configuration file.
+Based on this tool, users can easily verify if the annotation of a custom dataset is correct.
+Also, you can verify if the data augmentation strategies are running as you expected by modifying `train_pipeline` in the configuration file.
 The optional parameters of `browse_dataset.py` are as follows.

 |                 |       |                                                                                       |
 | --------------- | ----- | ------------------------------------------------------------------------------------- |